 Providing Proof of English Proficiency

 If your native language is not English, or you did not earn a degree from an official accredited English institution, you have the option to appeal the enrollment of our Foundations English course through the following alternatives.
-Please note you are only able to appeal once your application is qualified for admittance.
+Please note you are only able to appeal once you are notified that your application has met our requirements, and you will then be able to submit your English appeal via the UoPeople Self-Service Portal here

 (A) A high school diploma completed at a recognized high school where the medium of instruction is English (for undergraduate applicants only); OR